Dragos-namehere/Nexus-Engine/README.md

 # Nexus-Engine
-This engine was originally made for the [Dave and Bambi: Nexus edition](https://gamebanana.com/mods/564377), now it is an actual engine
+This engine was originally made for the [Nexium Mod](https://gamebanana.com/mods/564626) mod, now it is an actual (fork)engine
 Nexus Engine is a modified version of Psych Engine